CZ-NIC/knot/doc/reference.rst

 zone
 ----

-Minimum severity level for messages related to zones that are logged.
+Minimum severity level for messages related to zones to be logged.

 *Default:* not set